Discussion of politics as an activity and of political problems, systems, ideologies, processes.

 Studies integrating concerns of public law, public policy, public administration, and social movements.
 Pre: any 100- or 200-level POLS course, or consent.

 Theory and practice of democratic organizations: women’s and feminist organizations; co-ops, communes, and collectives; indigenous people’s organizations; workplace democracy and social change.
 A-F only.
-Pre: any 100- or 200-level POLS course or 390 (or concurrent) or WS 151, or consent.
-(Cross-listed as WS 394)
+Pre: any 100- or 200-level POLS course or 390 (or concurrent) or WGSS 151, or consent.
+(Cross-listed as WGSS 394)

 Practicum for majors who serve as undergraduate teaching assistants.
 Repeatable one time.
 Pre: 390 (or concurrent), senior standing; and consent.